Skip to content

 At The Treatment Rooms London, we audit our success rates following hair transplant surgery.
 They tend to average above >95% with patients reporting positive changes in their mental health and hair following surgery.

-Since 2021 our clinic has bee collecting data on patients who’s hair transplant surgery has failed.
+Since 2021, our clinic has been collecting data on patients whose hair transplant surgery has failed.
 We have collected information on what has gone wrong and what may have been the reasons for their issue.
-It has help to increase understanding why a hair transplant might fail which can help patients make a better-informed decision around correction going forward.
+It has helped to increase understanding of why a hair transplant might fail, which can help patients make a better-informed decision about correction going forward.

 Here we’ll look at a few of the most common reasons why some hair transplants fail.